misterblack1/trs80-diagnosticrom/README.md

 		- Officially, a machine with a 4K bank can only have 4K total, so this ROM does not test beyond the first bank in that case.
 	- Testing up to 48k of DRAM, looping continually.
 - One ROM image for **TRS-80 Model II** with all DRAM sizes.
-	- The same image is expected to work with the Model 12, 16, or 6000, although this is not tested.
+	- The same image is expected to work with the Model 12, 16, 16B or 6000, although this is not tested.
+	- Testing full 2K of VRAM
 	- Testing up to 512k of DRAM, looping continually.
 	- Temporarily relocates the test subroutine into previously tested RAM at `$4000` and unmaps the ROM from Z80 address space to test the RAM between `$0000` and `$3FFF`.
-		- The stock ROM does not test the region of DRAM from `$0000`-`$0FFF` that is hidden while the ROM is mapped.
+		- The stock BOOT ROM does not test the region of DRAM from `$0000`-`$0FFF` that is hidden while the ROM is mapped.
+It also does not test any RAM above 32k -- so any faults in the untested parts of RAM will go undetected.
+This ROM tests 100% of the DRAM.
-- All ROM images fit within 2K so the ROM can be used on any machine in the range
+- All ROM images fit within 2K so the ROM can be used on any machine in the range using a normal 2716 EPROM.

 ## Future improvements